aidanduffy68-prog/FRY-coin/docs/linkedin-post.md

 ## Option 3: Maximum Honesty (Shortened)
 Look, we've all been there.

-You longed BTC at $69k.
-You thought Solana was different.
-You bought FARTCOIN.
+You longed BTC at 'open skies'.
+You thought Worldcoin was different.
+You longed PUMP after ICO.

 I built a place where you can finally be honest about it: https://aidanduffy68-prog.github.io/USD_FRY/interactive-demo.html